beginning of content

 Sprains and strains are injuries to soft tissue.
 Soft tissues connect, support and surround bones and organs in our bodies.

-What are the differences between a sprain and strain?
+What are the differences between a sprain and a strain?

-A sprain is a stretched or torn ligament, which is the soft tissue that connects two bones together at a joint.
-Common areas for sprains are the ankles, knees and wrists.
+A sprain is when you stretch or tear a ligament, the soft tissue that connects bones and supports joints.
+Common areas for sprains are:

 What are the symptoms of sprains and strains?